27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A calm, cohesive shower area that feels spa-ready.

-If you want pattern without commitment, a removable tile decal strip is a cozy bathroom decor idea for an apartment.
+If you want pattern without commitment, a removable tile decal strip is a renter-safe way to add personality.
 Use it as a band above the sink or along the shower wall.
 Choose a subtle geometric in warm tones.
-The strip creates interest while keeping the room light.
-It is renter-safe and easy to swap.
+The strip creates interest while keeping the room light and is easy to swap.

 Apply the decals in a single band to keep the pattern controlled.
 A narrow strip reads intentional and does not overwhelm the room.
 Choose tones that echo towels or rugs for cohesion.
-The pattern adds a cozy, designed touch.
-It also distracts from plain builder tile.
+The pattern adds a cozy, designed touch and distracts from plain builder tile.

 Use a level so the strip stays straight.
 Smooth out bubbles as you go for a clean finish.
 If you get tired of the look, peel and switch easily.
-The decals add character without risk.
-It is a low-cost way to personalize a rental.
+The decals add character without risk and are a low-cost way to personalize a rental.

 Tips